 Oceania Cruises commitment to providing the best cuisine at sea is driven by Master Chef Jacques Pépin.
 Riviera offers two additional complimentary dining venues: Jacques, the eminent Jacques Pépin’s exquisite French bistro, and the contemporary Asian culinary masterpiece called Red Ginger.

-Riviera is a "mid-sizied" cruise ship which provides a more exclusive feel and avoid the feeling of being lost or walking for miles that can sometimes come with the larger cruise ships.
+Riviera is a "mid-sized" cruise ship which provides a more exclusive feel and avoid the feeling of being lost or walking for miles that can sometimes come with the larger cruise ships.
 The Deluxe Ocean View Stateroom is the first cabin with a window and is 242 square feet (pictured below).

-For something far more special, it is hard not to want to peak inside the luxurious Owners Suite.
+For something far more special, it is hard not to want to peek inside the luxurious Owners Suite.
 With rich furnishings from the Ralph Lauren Home Collection, each of the three Owner’s Suites measures more than 2,000 square feet and spans the entire beam of the ship.
 Pictured below: